 Eric Meursing: Well what I read is that there are three different stories.
 It’s also very German they believe, or Portuguese.
-People just brought it here and we changed it a little, and they were called oliekoek instead of oliebol.
+People just brought it here and we changed it a little, and [at first] they were called oliekoek instead of oliebol.

 Eric Meursing: Oil cookies.
-They had also shaped like a little ball, but I think we made a bigger ball out of them.
+They had been also shaped like a little ball, but I think we made a bigger ball out of them.

 Eric Meursing: Yeah, make it large, and put currants in it.
 Raisins and currants.

 It looks airy, but it’s very heavy.
-I mean, you can never eat about five oliebollen.
+I mean, you can never eat five oliebollen.
 It’s not good for your stomach.

 Rico Gagliano: They’re like the size of a baseball, kind of.

-Rico Gagliano: I’d describe them as the Dutch take on a donut but without a hole.
+Rico Gagliano: I’d describe them as the Dutch take on a donut, but without a hole.

 Eric Meursing: Yeah it’s something like donuts, but I think it’s more heavy than a donut.

-Rico Gagliano: If you can believe that.
+Rico Gagliano: If you can believe that!

 Eric Meursing: Yeah, I think so.